tylerhiggins/project4-cs460/issues.md

 - [11] use a mutex on printf("Copied %d files (%d bytes)\n",successfulFiles, totalBytes); since it is shared
 - [13] Add comments to each method
 - [15] fix misc valgrind issues
-- [16] copyFile needs to be able to create directories
 - [17] make sure all methods are being error checked, malloc, pthread funcs, etc

 ## Tests ##